THE LATIN VULGATE-PAR EXCELLENCE

 PRINTED EDITIONS- 1881 A.D.
 THRU 1901 A.D.

 Various editions- 'Deluxe' editions on the left bound in finely tooled Moroccan Leather with two color (red/black) text.
-In the middle- Bound in leather with banded spines.
-On the right- "Classic' editions presented in a paper covered hard back and an un-decorated plain leather covered hard back.
+In the middle, moving to the right- "Classic' editions- Slightly smaller than the deluxe editions, presented in decorated leather hardcovers with banded spines down to the more economical paper covered hard back and an un-decorated plain leather or cloth covered hard back.

 We must first thank 2 men for what is nothing less than a very significant contribution to liturgical and devotional printed matter for the Roman Catholic Church.
 Henri and Jules Desclee had a vision.
 To restore Christian art in Liturgical publications.
-They named their newly founded mission "The Society of St. John the Evangelist" (I will refer to it with acronym "SSJE" from this point forward)
+They named their newly founded mission "The Society of St. John the Evangelist" (I will refer to it with the acronym "SSJE" from this point forward) More information about the brothers Desclee can be found

-They also played a large part in the founding and construction of the Abbey of Maredsous in Denee, Belgium- opened in 1892.
+The brothers also played a large part in the founding and construction of the Benedictine Abbey of Maredsous in Denee, Belgium- opened in 1892.
+They also donated land and funds for the erection of the abbey.

-We also owe a great debt to architect, artisan, and designer Baron Jean-Baptiste Bethune who shared this vision.
+Architect, artisan, and designer Baron Jean-Baptiste Bethune who shared this vision of the Desclee Brothers.
 Baron Bethune was an adherent to the "School of St. Luke" of which he was a co-founder in 1862.
 This school offered training in the traditional Gothic style of Christian art, expressed in architecture, painting, wood carving, stained, glass, etc...
 He had a direct hand in the design and artwork of Vulgate editions we are so found of, as well as many other liturgical publications of the SSJE.

 It was a "perfect storm" that resulted in some of the most beautiful liturgical/devotional books produced in the latter part of the 19th and early into the 20th century, if not ever.
-Certainly there were other publishers producing very excellent liturgical books during the same time period...but the combination of three things allowed the publications of the SSJE to stand out amoung the rest- stunning and beautiful artwork, well thought out typography (along with excellent readability) and most importantly-textual integrity.
-Some samples to the left- more about that later...
+Certainly there were other publishers producing very excellent liturgical books during the same time period...but the combination of three things allowed the publications of the SSJE to stand out among the rest- stunning and beautiful artwork, well thought out typography- which leads to excellent readability, and most importantly-textual integrity.
+A beautiful sampling of what I'm referring to can be seen to the right.

 They set up their printing establishment in Tournai, Belgium.
 Historical information I uncovered placed them at "76 Avenue Maire", of which I have not been able to pinpoint on any map.
 It could have been in the outskirts of the city.